navin-net/Mart24h/README.md

    php artisan serve
    ```
 8. **Fix storage if error**
-   if Laravel storage:link not working follow this delete forlder storage let go to delete folder storage and install storage again
+   To fix the Laravel storage:link error, first, delete the public/storage directory.
+Then, run the php artisan storage:link command again from your terminal.
    **Command line Window**
    ```bash
    cd /path/to/laravel/project